 Small Grants.
 Big Impact.

-If you are interested in requesting a grant from the West Seattle Garden Tour, please note the change in policy and timeline beginning in 2019.
+If you are interested in requesting a grant from the West Seattle Garden Tour, please note the change in policy and timeline.
 Application forms will be available on request through our Beneficiary Chair, Vivian Mizuta, beginning April 1.
 We will be accepting only 8-10 completed grant applications, on a first-come, first-served basis.
-Those applicants will be invited to present their organization's project at a committee meeting beginning this fall.
+Those applicants will be invited to present their organization's project at a committee meeting beginning in the fall.
 These limited application slots will fill quickly, so we encourage you to apply as soon as you can.
 Non-profits who receive a grant from the garden tour will not be eligible to apply the following year, to allow more organizations to compete for funds.

 If you would like to make a donation so that we may provide even more funds to worthy non-profits, please do!
 Your donation is tax-deductible, and incredibly appreciated.